 Find a more recent version at Firebird 5.0 Language Reference: DATEADD()

-Description: Adds the specified number of years, months, days, hours, minutes, seconds or milliseconds to a date/time value.
+Description: Adds the specified number of years, months, weeks, days, hours, minutes, seconds or milliseconds to a date/time value.
+(The WEEK unit is new in 2.5.)

 Result type: DATE, TIME or TIMESTAMP